bbc/audiowaveform/CONTRIBUTING.md

 * Tag this commit using the form `X.Y.Z` and push the commit using `git push origin master --tags`.

+* In GitHub, [create a Release](https://github.com/bbc/audiowaveform/releases/new) from this tag, with the tag name as Release title, i.e., `X.Y.Z`.

 * Publish the source package to [Launchpad](https://launchpad.net/) using the [packaging script](https://github.com/bbc/audiowaveform/tree/master/ubuntu).

 * Update the [Homebrew formula](https://github.com/bbc/homebrew-audiowaveform).

-* In GitHub, [create a Release](https://github.com/bbc/audiowaveform/releases/new) from this tag, with the tag name as Release title, i.e., `X.Y.Z`.

 * Compile Windows binaries using [compile-static-audiowaveform](https://github.com/chrisn/compile-static-audiowaveform) and upload to the GitHub Release page.

-* Build [CentOS RPM packages](https://github.com/bbc/audiowaveform/tree/master/rpm) and upload to the GitHub Release page.
+* Build [RPM packages](https://github.com/bbc/audiowaveform/tree/master/rpm) and upload to the GitHub Release page.